stackbit/stackbit-theme-archetype/README.md

 # Archetype

-A multipage theme for Stackbit.
+A multi-layout theme with posts for Stackbit.
 [Live Demo](https://themes.stackbit.com/demos/archetype/blue)

 Click the button below to use this theme in Gatsby, Hugo or Jekyll via the Stackbit site builder: